kubernetes/website/docs/concepts/configuration/manage-compute-resources-container.md

   [`--cpu-shares`](https://docs.docker.com/engine/reference/run/#/cpu-share-constraint)
   flag in the `docker run` command.

-- The `spec.containers[].resources.limits.cpu` is converted to its millicore value, multiplied by 100000, and then divided by 1000.
+- The `spec.containers[].resources.limits.cpu` is converted to its millicore value, and then multiplied by 100.
 This number is used as the value of the [`--cpu-quota`](https://docs.docker.com/engine/reference/run/#/cpu-quota-constraint) flag in the `docker run` command.
 The [`--cpu-period`] flag is set to 100000, which represents the default 100ms period for measuring quota usage.
 The